threekd/my-docs/docs/Archive/EnglishPod.md

 A: But we've only been on the road for ten minutes.

 B: I know, but I forgot to go to the bathroom before we left.

+---
+### [7] Virus
+A: Oh great!
+This stupid computer **froze** again!
+That's the third time today!
+Hey Samuel, can you come take a look at my PC? **It's acting up again**.
+It must have a virus or something.

+B: Just give me a second; **I'll be right up**.

+B: I ran a virus scan on your computer, and **it turns out that** you have a lot of **infected files**!

+A: But I'm quite careful when I'm browsing the internet, I have no idea how I could have picked up a virus.

+B: Well, you have to make sure that your anti-virus software is updated regularly; yours wasn't **up to date**, that's probably what was causing your problems.

+A: Ok.
+Anything else?

+B: Yeah, try not to kick or hit the computer!

+A: Um yeah...
+Sorry about that.

+---
+### [8] What's your name again
+A: Nick! **How's it going**?

+B: Oh, hey...

+A: What are you doing in this neighbourhood?
+Do you live around here?

+B: Actually, my office is right around the corner.

+A: It was great to meet you last week at the conference.
+I really enjoyed our conversation about foreign investment.

+B: Yeah, yeah, it was really interesting.
+You know, **I'm in a bit of a hurry**, but here's my card.
+We should definitely meet up again and continue our discussion.

+A: Sure, you still have my **contact details**, right ?

+B: You know what, this is really embarrassing, but your name has just **slipped my mind**.
+Can you remind me?

+A: Sure, my name is Ana Ferris.
+Don't worry about it; it happens to me all the time.
+I'm **terrible with** names too.

+---
+### [9] Silence Please
+A: Those people in front of us are making so much noise.
+It's so **inconsiderate**!

+B: Don't worry about it; it's **not such a big deal**.

+A: Oh...  **I can't hear a thing**!
+Excuse me, can you **keep it down**?

+C: Sure, sorry 'bout that!

+A: Someone's phone is ringing!

+B: Honey, I think it's your phone.
+Did you forget to **switch it off**?

+A: Oh, no!
+You're right.
+That's so embarrassing!

+C: **Do you mind** keeping it down?
+I'm trying to watch a movie here!

+---